dburns0000/BackupManager/README.md

 # BackupManager
-C# Forms application to create and update backups
+C# Forms application to create and update backups.

+The target framework is .NET 8.0.